ddnexus/pagy/README.md

 ### Items Extra

-Allow the client to request a custom number of items per page with a ready to use UI selector. _(see [more...](http://ddnexus.github.io/pagy/extras/items))_
+Allow the client to request a custom number of items per page with a ready to use selector UI. _(see [more...](http://ddnexus.github.io/pagy/extras/items))_

 ### Responsive Extra